fate-srd/book-of-hanz-content/BookOfHanz2021.md

 So I’m running my Kriegszeppelin game, and a player wants to hop up his plane using some mechanics.
 I’m fully thinking GURPS/D&D, and so I have him roll the dice.
 He succeeds, gets some invokes on a Scene Aspect, and we move on.
 Did I do it right?

-No couldn’t have flubbed it more if I tried.
+No, I couldn’t have flubbed it more if I tried.
 Where was the drama?
 Where was the conflict?
 Where was the story?
 Nowhere.
 What I should have done was frame this in a scene:

 “Okay, Eddie, the plane’s in the hangar with the other planes.
 When are you doing this?
 At night, when nobody can see?
 Or are you being open about it?
 What do the mechanics think of you messing with the plane?
 What about the other pilots?”